RISKS OF BUYING A PET ONLINE EXPOSED

 Many of these puppies end up, as Dispatches showed, being sold online.
 PAAG therefore urges people to think twice before buying a pet on the internet, particularly one advertised as an import from Eastern Europe or sold with a passport.
 They risk purchasing an unhealthy and poorly socialised pet with falsified paperwork and without the necessary vaccinations.
 If a puppy is found to have entered the country illegally, they will have to be removed from the family home and quarantined which is a costly and upsetting experience for both the puppy and their new family.

-Watch Dispatches: Undercover Designer Dogs, with input from Dogs Trust Veterinary Director Paula Boyden, here.
+Watch a clip from Dispatches: Undercover Designer Dogs, which featured input from Dogs Trust Veterinary Director Paula Boyden, here.

 “HOW MUCH IS THAT ILLEGAL DOGGY ON THE WEBSITE…”

-PET BUYERS WARNED OF DANGERS OF CLASSIFED ADS
+PET BUYERS WARNED OF DANGERS OF CLASSIFIED ADS

 The UK’s leading animal welfare charities have united to clamp down on illegal pet classified adverts following a record number of complaints from people buying poorly pets.

 Members of the Pet Advertising Advisory Group [PAAG] have launched a new website aimed at both consumers and publishers.
-The site www.paag.org.uk will also encourage recession-hit members of the public to think carefully before buying a new family pet through classified advertisements.
+The site www.paag.org.uk will also encourage recession-hit members of the public to think carefully before buying a new family pet through classified advertisements without sufficient consideration of the costs involved.

 With the alarming rise in status dogs and underground dog fighting rings, the site also provides valuable help to publishers to ensure they don’t inadvertently publish illegal or inappropriate ads.

-PAAG is made up of 12 animal welfare organisations, the Metropolitan Police, DEFRA and free-ads publisher Loot who have all noticed a worrying increase in the number of unsuitable pet related classified adverts appearing both online and in newspapers.
-In particular ads for banned breeds of dogs such as Pit Bull Terriers have become more common.
-These advertisements are illegal under animal welfare legislation.
+PAAG is made up of 12 animal welfare organisations, the Metropolitan Police, DEFRA and free-ads publisher Loot who have all noticed a worrying increase in the number of unsuitable pet-related classified adverts appearing both online and in newspapers.
+In particular, ads for banned breeds of dogs such as Pit Bull Terriers have become more common.
+These advertisements are illegal under animal welfare legislation and the Dangerous Dogs Act 1991.

 PAAG members are also concerned that consumers looking for a bargain family pet are falling foul of unscrupulous pet traffickers.